CtrlK

 Completeness

-The 'when' is well-covered through the extensive trigger list, but the 'what' is extremely weak - it only says 'Use for concurrency/async' without explaining what actions or help the skill provides.
+The 'when' is well-covered with explicit trigger terms and a 'Use for' clause.
+However, the 'what' is extremely weak — it only says 'concurrency/async' without describing what actions or guidance the skill provides.
+The description answers when but barely answers what.

 2 / 3